500mhzClub/TinyAutoJEPA/README.md

 The Encoder functions as the system's vision.
 It compresses raw, high-dimensional image data (pixels) into a compact summary vector.
 This vector allows the system to process the scene's content (e.g., "curve ahead") without processing every individual pixel.

 **Technical Detail:**
 The architecture is a modified **ResNet18** backbone.
 Max-pooling layers have been removed to preserve spatial granularity essential for the 64x64 input resolution.
-Training utilizes **VICReg** (Variance-Invariance-Covariance Regularization), a self-supervised loss function that prevents mode collapse and ensures high-quality feature representations without requiring negative sample pairs.
+The training process uses a balanced loader to ensure the latent space encodes both track geometry and off-road textures.

-### 2. The Predictor (`Predictor`)
+### 2. The Multi-Step Predictor (`Predictor`)

 **Layman Explanation:**
 The Predictor functions as the system's internal simulator.
-It takes the current state summary and a proposed action (e.g., "steer left") to calculate the likely outcome.
-It learns physics rules, such as the relationship between surface friction and acceleration.
+It takes the current state summary and a proposed sequence of actions (e.g., "accelerate, then steer left") to calculate the likely outcome 5 steps into the future.

 **Technical Detail:**
-This is a 3-layer **Multi-Layer Perceptron (MLP)**.
+This is an autoregressive Multi-Layer Perceptron (MLP).

-* **Input:** Concatenation of the Latent State () and Action vector ().
+* **Input:** Current Latent State () and Action ().
-* **Output:** Predicted Next Latent State ().
+* **Mechanism:** The output () is fed back into the input to predict , , etc.
-* **Objective:** Minimize the Mean Squared Error (MSE) between the predicted next state vector and the actual encoded next state.
+* **Objective:** Minimize the Mean Squared Error (MSE) over the entire prediction horizon ( to ).
+This prevents "lazy" predictions where the model assumes the state is static.

 ### 3. The Decoder (`TinyDecoder`)

 **Layman Explanation:**
 The Decoder translates the internal numerical summaries back into visible images.
-This allows developers to visually inspect the system's "imagination" and verify accuracy.
+It is primarily a debugging tool for humans to verify that the Encoder is actually "seeing" the road markers and grass boundaries correctly.

 **Technical Detail:**
 The architecture is a **Transposed Convolutional Network** (Inverse ResNet).
 It projects the 512-dimensional latent vector into a 4x4 spatial feature map and progressively upsamples it to the original 64x64 resolution using learned convolutional filters.

-## Future Implementation (Model Predictive Control)
+## Next Steps (Model Predictive Control)

 The current system is a passive observer.
 The next phase involves implementing Model Predictive Control (MPC) to enable active driving.

 **MPC Workflow:**

 1. **Simulation:** The model generates multiple random action sequences.
-2. **Prediction:** The Predictor estimates the future state for each sequence.
+2. **Prediction:** The Predictor estimates the future latent states for each sequence over the 5-step horizon.
-3. **Evaluation:** A cost function scores the predicted states (e.g., higher score for high speed and low distance from the track center).
+3. **Evaluation:** A cost function scores the predicted states in latent space (e.g., distance from the "center of track" latent cluster).
 4. **Execution:** The action sequence with the optimal score is executed.